easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### OptiX

-OptiX is NVIDIA SDK for easy ray tracing performance.
+OptiX is NVIDIA SDK for simple ray tracing performance.
 It provides a simple framework for accessing the GPU’s massive ray tracing  power using state-of-the-art GPU algorithms.

 *homepage*: <https://developer.nvidia.com/optix>